symopsio/sym-aws-iam-quickstart/docsrc/walkthrough.md

 ### Workflow

-Today I want to walk you through setting up a simple access control workflow using Slack, IAM and Sym.
-By the end of this tutorial, you'll have the ability to wrap any resource in IAM with a fully-configurable request-and-approval flow, using a declaratively provisioned Slack bot.
+Today I want to walk you through setting up a simple access control workflow using Slack, AWS IAM and Sym.
+By the end of this tutorial, you'll have the ability to wrap any resource in AWS IAM with a fully-configurable request-and-approval flow, using a declaratively provisioned Slack bot.

-The complete code for this tutorial can be found at [`@symopsio/sym-iam-quickstart`](https://github.com/symopsio/sym-iam-quickstart).
+The complete code for this tutorial can be found at [`@symopsio/sym-aws-iam-quickstart`](https://github.com/symopsio/sym-aws-iam-quickstart).

 ## What will it look like?
 Duration: 1:00